cloudControl/documentation/Guides/NodeJS/Express.md

 ## Next Steps
-Read our [platform docs] for a technical overview of the concepts you’ll encounter while writing, configuring, deploying and running your Node.js applications.
+Read our [platform documentation] for a technical overview of the concepts you’ll encounter while writing, configuring, deploying and running your Node.js applications.